Last updated 23rd March, 2025

 A disadvantage of block paving is that is susceptible to weed growth and will therefore need to be maintained regularly.
 You will also need to ensure that a proper sub-base is installed to prevent sinking, which can be expensive.

 Concrete driveways are a type of block paving, which are simply made up of concrete slabs.
-Concrete paths tend to cost up to £60 per square metre, so the overall price will depend on the size of your driveway.
+On average, concrete driveway costs are around £60 per square metre, so the overall price will depend on the size of your driveway.

-One of the main advantages of having a concrete driveway is that is one of the most affordable options which also has a long-lasting lifespan of up to 50 years.
+One of the main advantages of having a concrete driveway is that is one of the most affordable options, and also has a long-lasting lifespan of up to 50 years.
 This is due to its durability, which allows it to withstand the weight of heavy vehicles.

 Gravel driveways are made up of loose rock or stone which is typically combined with sand and clay.
-This type of path costs around £20 to £50 per square metre, depending on the type of aggregate you choose.
+Typical gravel driveway installations cost around £20 to £50 per square metre, but the exact price you're quoted will depend on the type of aggregate you choose.

-The main problem with gravel driveways is that they are hard to clean, especially during colder months where you can’t plough or clear snow without lifting up the stones.
+The main problem with gravel driveways is that they are hard to clean, especially during colder months when you can’t clear snow without lifting up the stones.
 They also need to be maintained regularly, as stones may be displaced, and potholes can form easily.

 If installing a resin bound driveway, you can benefit from a robust and long-lasting material which is SUDS (Sustainable Urban Drainage System) compliant.
 This prevents water from pooling and overflowing during heavy rainfall, unlike resin-bonded driveways which do not drain as well.